Nevis Road is not at all suitable for 2WD vehicles

-Duffers Saddle is a high mountain pass at an elevation of 1.275m (4,183 ft) above the sea level, located in the Old Woman Range, in Central Otago, New Zealand.
-The road over the pass has steep sections and several fords.
-It’s one of the highest roads in the country.
+Nevis Road is an absolute classic drive located in Central Otago, New Zealand.
+The road over the pass has steep sections and crosses several fords.

 The road is totally unpaved and features a few river crossings.
 It’s 65km (40 miles) long running from Bannockburn Road (near Cromwell, a town in Central Otago in the Otago region) to State Highway 6 (near Garston, a small settlement in northern Southland).